 GPS ordered him to turn left in one mile.
 A cold sweat swept

 over his body.
 He could play this off.
-Pretend he didn’t remember them even if they remembered
+Pretend he didn’t remember them even if

-having a heart attack.
+if he was having a heart attack.

 He made a turn onto a steep incline.
 Snow was thicker here.

 He saw what looked like an alpine lodge ahead.
-Lights beckoned from inside large picture windows
+Lights beckoned from inside

-centered on each pane.
+and had wreaths centered on each pane.
 A trickle of smoke from the brick

 chimney told him there was a fire going to chase away the chill.
 That reminded

 An erection filled his jeans.
 Steve grasped it and tried to

 maneuver it into a more comfortable position.
 A deer darted across the road.
-He jerked the wheel
+He

-the tree in front of him.
-Well, damn.
+shoulder, barely missing the tree in front of him.
+Damn.
 At least his

 erection had subsided.
 His racing heart let him know he was still alive.
-Snow curved over the front of the
+Snow

-tried to back up and get back onto the road.
+the gear into reverse and tried to back up and get back onto the road.
 His

 He sighed.
 Fate really wasn’t on his side today.

-Steve stuck his leather portfolio into his laptop case and grabbed his coat and put it on.
-Hat and gloves would have been nice too, but he hadn’t anticipated
+Steve stuck his leather portfolio into his laptop case, then

+grabbed his coat and put it on.
+Hat and gloves would have been nice too, but he

-flipped up the collar, zipped up, and opened the door.
+his coat pocket, flipped up the collar, zipped up, and opened the door.
 It

 refused to budge.
 He smacked his head against his seat.

 His phone rang.
 Caller ID revealed it was his ex.
 His gut

 told him to ignore it.
-Experience reminded him, though, that she’d only use his evasion
+Experience reminded him that she’d only use his evasion

 as leverage.
 Besides, something could have happened to Cara or Becca.

 “Yes, Patricia.”
-Calling her Patty had been forbidden ten years ago.
+Calling her Patty had been forbidden ten

-up before he could say a word.
+She hung up before he could say a word.
 Not that it would do

 him any good.
 A trip to Hawaii would trump time with Dad any day.
 Most things

 did.
 Patricia had done an excellent job of driving a wedge between him and his

 daughters.
 He’d deal with her later.
 He wouldn’t stand in the way if Cara and

 his feelings being known.

 face-first in the snow.
 After dusting himself off, he rolled the window up as

 far as he could, then dragged his arm back through.
 The edge of the window

 caught his watch and pulled it off his wrist.
 He listened to it clunk to the

 space between the door and the seat.

 He stuffed his hands in his coat pockets and trudged up the

 road to the house.
 It couldn’t have been more than five hundred yards.

 Red-and-white-striped north poles marked the path leading to the deep-set

 porch.
 Green garland draped between them blinked merrily with multicolored

 lights.
 He focused on the tiny beacons, trying his best to ignore the cold

 slicing through him.
 It didn’t help.
 By the time he’d trudged up the steps, he

 was too cold to stomp the snow off his sneakers.
 Shivers racked his body, his

 teeth hurt from clenching his jaw, and he was fairly certain icicles had formed

 on his nose.
 He briefly considered banging his head on the door so he wouldn’t

 have to pull his hands from his pocket.
 The huge pine wreath covering the door

 made that impossible.
 Then he spied the sign RING BELL ONCE, THEN RING AGAIN

 with an arrow pointing to the cowbell next to the door.
 Another sign below it

 said, BECAUSE YOU CAN NEVER HAVE TOO MUCH COWBELL.
 Snickering, he pulled

 the attached rope twice.
 The interior door swung open.

 His breath caught.
-Light silhouetted a body he’d know anywhere.
-His heart
+Light silhouetted a body he’d know

-eyes widen with recognition.
+watched Kate’s sage-green eyes widen with recognition.
 Her lips parted in

 surprise.
 She wore her long brown hair down.
 A sweater and leggings revealed

 that her skinny lines had developed into nice, full curves.
 A killer figure,

 thanks in part, he was sure, to having birthed five children.
 She shoved open

 the glass door.
 Eddy’s voice filtered his way.

 He appeared from around the corner and jerked to a stop.

-Surprise turned to
+and disgust, maybe.
 He’d filled out too, and Steve felt some measure of

 contentment in seeing a little gray sprinkled through his wavy dark hair.